-High Fiber Content
+Consider the High Fiber Content

 It's possible that the butter, rather than the popcorn, is the cause of your diarrhea.
 If you have lactose intolerance and consume a dairy product that contains lactose, such as butter, diarrhea is a typical side effect.

 Other Potential Causes

 It might also be possible that your diarrhea isn't related to your popcorn consumption; diarrhea can also occur if you have a viral infection or an adverse reaction to medication.

 Other reasons to call your doctor include dehydration, a high fever or the appearance of blood in your stool.
-While you have diarrhea, consume clear liquids for the first day and move to items such as applesauce, bananas and toast on the second day.
+When you have diarrhea, consume clear liquids on the first day and move to items such as applesauce, bananas and toast on the second day.